Tasha K

-Latasha Kebe (born March 10, 1982), known professionally as Tasha K, is an American comedian, celebrity news broadcaster and online personality.
+Latasha Transrina Kebe (born March 10, 1982), known professionally as Tasha K, is an American comedian, celebrity news broadcaster and online personality.
 She has been featured on The Shade Room, TMZ, Billboard, Daily Mail, Essence, New York Post, Radar Online, Page Six, E!
 News, Rolling Stone, The Nick Cannon Show, Vibe, Complex and HuffPost.

 Career

-Latasha is known for her YouTube channel UNWINEWITHTASHAK, which focuses on entertainment and celebrity news and scandals with a blend of comedy and wine tasting.
+Tasha K is known for her YouTube channel UNWINEWITHTASHAK, which focuses on entertainment and celebrity news and scandals with a blend of comedy and wine tasting.
+She also features similar content on her website, TashaK Live, which is available through paid subscription.

 As a comedian, she hosts the Come Tea comedy show.